 In most mountain climbing situations, such as during the Everest Base Camp trek, a person with obvious symptoms of altitude sickness is immediately taken down or stretchered down (if more of an emergency) in order to get them to a lower level of altitude to recover.
 Usually, you are advised not to continue with your trek.

 I expected to be treated with the same immediacy.
 My mountain house, called Gansomuro, was in between the 8th and 9th Stations at 3250 metres.

-Instead I was told to wait until sunrise as by then I would be fine, that the doctor was busy (even though they didn’t check) and to buy an expensive canister of oxygen to make myself better.
-I wasn’t even given a hot drink – instead I was told I would have to pay the insane prices if I wanted anything, including water.
+Instead, I was told to wait until sunrise as by then I would be fine, that the doctor was busy (even though they didn’t check) and to buy an expensive canister of oxygen to make myself better.
+I wasn’t even given a hot drink and I was told I would have to pay the insane prices if I wanted anything, including water.